 Those are wondrous things, to be sure.
 But the real reason I don’t feel like a complete loser has less to do with the gifts that I’ve been given and more to do with what’s been taken away.
 By stripping most of my pride, my apprenticeship has laid bare one of the more intriguing paradoxes of the Grand Canyon: the fact that this place has the power to render a person not only profoundly diminished but also radically expanded, often in the same breath.
 Of the many things that the canyon and the river supposedly offer, this may be the purest of them all.

 So, yes, it’s true: If I keep at this baggage-boat gig for a few more years, I may someday enjoy the privilege of rowing actual passengers down the Grand Canyon.
 In the meantime, the Jackass needs a captain—a role that commands, in my experience, an unexpected dimension of dignity and even a measure of grace.
 It’s a job whose principal dividend, I suppose, is a subdued and somewhat battered frame of mind that, as the moon prepares to rise over the rim and the night cups the river in its hands, feels almost like happiness.

-This story originally appeared in Outside Magazine in July 2008 and has been reprinted here with permission.
+This story, written by Emerald Mile author, Kevin Fedarko, originally appeared in Outside Magazine in July 2008 and has been reprinted here with permission.